jackabox/2019.jackwhiting.co.uk/content/posts/2016-02-03-university-isnt-everything-part-2.md

 title: "University Isn't Everything (pt.
 2)"
 slug: university-isnt-everything-part-2
 date: 2016-02-03 00:00:00
-description: "I wanted to express my thoughts on why university didn't feel all that fulfilling or stimulating with regards to moving into the Web Design Industry."
+summary: "I wanted to express my thoughts on why university didn't feel all that fulfilling or stimulating with regards to moving into the Web Design Industry."
 categories:
   - Thoughts
 ---